a-saxy/RePrompt/README.md

-PRD Detection Method
+RePrompt Detection Method
 ==============

-This guide explains how to use the **Prompt Reconstruction Detection (PRD)** method via the provided Python implementation.
+This guide explains how to use the **Prompt Reconstruction-based Detection (RePrompt)** method via the provided Python implementation.

 ## Setup